-- Is preferred to be a brown shipping carton/cardboard box with plain black printing and perforations, to allow easy removal of the top of the carton.
-The bottom of the carton can be merchandised directly onto the shelf with the product, supporting the warehouse look and feel - Should be fit for purpose, have a board grade that is robust to safely hold the product within and to withstand any damage as it travels through the supply chain.
+- Is usually a shipping carton with perforations, to allow easy removal of the top of the carton, then the bottom of the carton can be merchandised directly onto the shelf with the product. - Should be fit for purpose, have a board grade that is robust to safely hold the product within and to withstand any damage as it travels through the supply chain.